FurstyUK/Static-front-end-website-for-artist-agency/README.md

 External Source's that I used:

+- I used Visual Studio Code to write and test this.
 - Source material how to implement the above technolgies from CodeInstitute Web development course.
 - https://placehold.co to make the placeholder imgaes look cleaner and iformative of the size of image the user would need to us.
 - De-bugging code errors i couldnt understandand from my Farther who is a software engineer.